Andrei0872/andreigatej.dev-new/content/blog/webpack-what-is-a-chunk/index.md

 The word *chunk* seems to be ubiquitous in the parlance of web bundlers, especially of *webpack*.

 In my opinion, understanding the concept of a *chunk* is essential to understanding how *webpack* works (even at a higher level only).
-From my experience, everything revolves around chunks - from input files to code splitting and lazy loading, improvements, optimizations and output files.
+From my experience, everything revolves around chunks - from input files to code splitting and lazy loading, bundle improvements, optimizations and output files.

 My goal for this article is to explain as simply and concisely as possible what a chunk is when it comes to *webpack*.
 The first part will be a bit theoretical, but then we will dive into some practical examples to make sure there are no concepts left unclear.
 Let’s see how it goes!